 Physical/ Habitat Description - The natural beauty of the land bordering the Savage River Tailwater adds to the fishing experience.
 Heavily forested hillsides of hardwoods and hemlocks along with thick stands of rhododendron and mountain azaleas border this river.
 The river averages about 55 feet in width, and has a moderate to steep gradient.
 The river's substrate is composed mainly of boulders and cobble, providing and abundance of pocket water habitat for trout.
-There are many deep pools and the stream bottom can become quite slippery due to algal growth, so use of a wading staff or studded soled waders is greatly advised (Felt soles are currently banned in Maryland, for information regarding the ban go to http://dnr.maryland.gov/fisheries/Documents/Felt_sole_faq.pdf).
+There are many deep pools and the stream bottom can become quite slippery due to algal growth so the use of a wading staff or studded soled waders is greatly advised felt soles are currently banned in Maryland .
 Flows can vary depending on the release from the dam so please check the website or call 410-962-7687 before a fishing trip.
 Flows between 50 and 100 cfs are considered good fishing flows.

 Fish Species - Native brook trout and wild brown trout are found in abundance in the Savage River Tailrace.
 During the 2002 trout population survey, we estimated there are more than 1,000 wild adult trout per mile (combined species).
 The survey also showed that there are about 150 brown trout greater than 12 inches per mile, and 37 brook trout greater than nine inches per mile!
 Rainbow trout can also be caught routinely in the Savage River Tailwater; they either swim over the Savage River Reservoir Dam spillway or swim up from the North Branch Potomac River.

 Restrictions - The regulation strategy includes a Fly Fishing Only Trophy Trout Management Area located in the section of the river from the Savage River Reservoir downstream 1.25 miles to the Allegany Bridge.
 A Trophy Trout Management Area, restricted to the use of artificial lures or flies, is located between the Allegany Bridge and the mouth of the river, a distance of approximately 2.75 miles.
 Regulations for both Trophy Trout Management Areas include a year-round open season, a 12-inch minimum size limit for brook trout, an 18-inch minimum size limit for brown trout, and a two-trout daily creel limit.
 There is no minimum size limit on rainbow trout in either area.
-The stocking of hatchery trout in the SRT was discontinued after 1990.
-Please consult the Maryland Freshwater Sportfishing Guide for complete regulation details.
+The stocking of hatchery trout was discontinued after 1990.
+Please consult the Maryland Guide to Fishing and Crabbing for complete regulation details.

 Contact Us - Comments and questions regarding fishing the Savage River Trophy Trout Fishing Area can be directed to: